BBC awaits response from Donald Trump after apologising for Panorama speech edit

 The spokesperson added: “The BBC has no plans to rebroadcast the documentary Trump: A Second Chance? on any BBC platforms.”

+Ms Nandy added: “They’ve consulted lawyers and they believe that there is no grounds for defamation, not least because the programme was not aired in the United States, because there were other voices on the programme that spoke in support of the president, and because he went on to win that election during which the programme was aired.

+“Nevertheless, the senior leadership at the highest levels believed that this was a really serious editorial failing.
+That is the basis on which they have apologised to the president, and apologised to Parliament and the public as well.”

-The apology follows reports that the BBC faced accusations of misleading viewers about Mr Trump’s US Capitol speech more than two years before the controversial Panorama edit aired.
+On Thursday, reports said that the BBC faced accusations of misleading viewers about Mr Trump’s US Capitol speech more than two years before the controversial Panorama edit aired.

 In an episode broadcast in June 2022, Newsnight reportedly played an edit of his speech which was similar to the one used in the Panorama programme.